fansided/fansided-fb-live/README.md

 Open OBS and paste in FB Live Stream Key (see instructions here: https://socialwall.me/en/capture-stream-in-real-time-facebook-live-reactions/)

 **Step 6:**
-Select BrowserSource and set to the index.html file
+Select BrowserSource and set to the index.html file.
+Set the Width to 1280 - Height to 720 - Clear out the CSS.

 **Step 7:**
 Start Streaming